MattX/eurydice/spec.md

 The maximum number of rerolls is controlled by the `"explode depth"` [global setting](#Global-settings).

 If the argument is a pool with dimension >= 1, it is summed first.
-The return value's dimension is always 0 or 1.
+The return value's dimension is always 1, or 0 if the input pool has dimension 0.

 ```
 output [explode d{}]  \ Outputs d{} \